giorgioberardini1/kd-tree-and-pca/README.md

-*given a point Q and a radius r, what are the points of D which are less than r from Q?*
+*given a point Q and a radius r, which are the points of D that are less than r from Q?*